 What community facilities are provided for the Retirement Living component?

 There will be a large clubhouse included in the building for the 172 retirement living apartments.
 The clubhouse will include a resident-operated bar, indoor heated swimming pool, gym, craft and meeting rooms, cinema, billiards, indoor and outdoor lounge areas, and a dining area.
 It will feature two outdoor areas, including outdoor seating for both dining and relaxing, a BBQ area and vegetable gardens.

 Just a lift-ride away, the clubhouse will be a great place to socialise with friends and family.
 Activities such as yoga, aqua aerobics, mah-jong, bridge, arts and craft can all be arranged.

 Where will the current students go while their new school is being built?

-An agreement has been made with St Agatha’s in Pennant Hills for students to use part of their school for the temporary Our Lady Help of Christians school.
+An agreement has been made with St Agatha’s in Pennant Hills for students to use part of their school for the temporary relocation of the Our Lady Help of Christians school.

 How big will the new school be compared to the current school?

 Our Lady Help of Christians Catholic Primary Epping was founded in 1908, and currently educates students in a one-stream (one class per year) environment.